Manpreet Kaur: Career

 Kaur placed 9th in the 5th IAAF World Youth Championships in 2007 at Ostrova.
 In 2010, she took a 3-year hiatus and returned to break an 18-year-old national record in women's shot put.
 In 2015, she won the Gold medal scoring a 17.96m throw at the 55th National Open Athletics Championship at Kolkata.

 2016 Summer Olympics

-Kaur was the only Indian woman to qualify for the Rio 2016 Olympics in her field.
+Kaur was the only Indian woman to qualify for the Rio Olympics in 2016 in her field.

 Asian Grand Prix Athletics

 Kaur clinched a gold in the first leg of the Asian Grand Prix Athletics Meet with a national record and world season-leading effort.
 She set the national record with her best throw of 18.86m.
 With this performance, she also qualified for the IAAF World Championships to be held in August in London.
 The entry standard for women's shot put in the World Championships stands at 17.75m.